 An engagement ring setting refers to how a ring’s main stone is placed, or set, on the actual band.
 The types of engagement ring settings play a big role in the look and feel of the ring—and may be the first thing you notice when you look at an engagement ring.
 In fact, according to a WeddingWire study, women find the setting to be the most important feature of an engagement ring (men tend to focus on the quality of the stone).
 Some settings, like the prong set, are pretty simple, while others are more glamorous, like the halo.
-You’ll have to look at a variety of rings to figure out the engagement ring setting that best suits your or your partner’s style and taste.
+You’ll have to shop around and look at a variety of rings to figure out the engagement ring setting (and stone cut!) that best suits your or your partner’s style and taste.

 There are lots of different types of engagement ring settings to choose from, but here are a few of the most popular to know as you start shopping.

 The band features a row of diamonds set between two strips of metal.
-While this is a very sturdy setting and the diamonds are likely to stay in place, because of the stones it can be difficult to resize.
+While this is a very sturdy engagement ring setting and the diamonds are likely to stay in place, because of the stones it can be difficult to resize the band.

 In this engagement ring setting, a band of metal wraps around the outer edge of the center stone.
 This is a popular setting for simple engagement rings, ideal for a clean and modern look.

 Metal claws hold the center stone in place.
-This is a great setting because it really highlights the beauty of the main stone.
+This is a great engagement ring setting because it really highlights the beauty of the main stone.
 However, the prongs can get caught on clothes or become loose over time.

 A row of diamonds surrounds a large center stone.
 One of the most on-trend types of engagement ring settings, the halo is perfect for those who love a lot of sparkle and a more glamorous look.
 It also allows you to pair unique stones with diamonds, a la Kate Middleton’s halo-set sapphire ring.